Captain Harlock (manga): Supporting characters

-Emeralda.
-She is Tochiro's lover and Mayu's mother.
+Emeralda is Tochiro's lover and Mayu's mother.
 She decides to use a spaceship to follow Tochiro's coffin into space after his death.
 She is an early version of Emeraldas who would play a greater role in Leiji Matsumoto's later works.

+Mayu Ōyama (大山まゆ, Ooyama Mayu) (Maia Devlin in English), voiced by Chiyoko Kawashima in Japanese, Reba West in English.